Table of Contents

 Additional Control Settings

-At the top-left corner, you can use the Search box to quickly sort out your web page listing.
-You can search using any of the four columns which means by name, date, workspace, and tag.
+At the top-left corner, you can use the Search box to sort out your web page listing quickly.
+You can search using any of the four columns by name, date, workspace, and tag.

 At the top-right corner, you can click on the “+Add Folder” button in order to create a folder that can be used to group media files (the folder will be global among Images, Videos, Audio, Documents, Web Pages, and Widgets).